DISNEY DREAM AND FANTASY SECRET CABINS

 The least desirable, as they do have quite a significantly obstructed view are 5024, 5524, 6178, 6678, 7182, 7680, 8176, 8674.

-Staterooms 5188 and 5688 so not have an obstructed view, but they have a very small balcony.
-These are staterooms which we really would avoid on the Disney Dream and Disney Fantasy.
+Staterooms 5188 and 5688 do not have an obstructed view, but they have a very small balcony.
+These are staterooms that we really would avoid on the Disney Dream and Disney Fantasy.

 The balconies in these two Staterooms are so small that they can’t fit a chair.
-However, they do have a built in bench which seats two.
+However, they do have a built-in bench that seats two.

 There is another Category of Disney Dream Stateroom which some guests may want to consider, as they are larger than the standard size of that Category.

-The first type of Category 8A Staterooms on the Disney Dream have an L Shaped living and sleeping area and
+The first type of Category 8A Staterooms on the Disney Dream has an L Shaped living and sleeping area and open plan design.

 They do not have the privacy curtain that all the other Staterooms have on the ship.